If you’re trying to build a successful blog then you know how hard it can be.

 Offline and online businesses are making boatloads of money everyday and the one thing they all have in common is they know their customer.

-Home Depot doesn’t try to sell you lumber.
-They sell it to people who need it.
+Home Depot doesn’t “TRY” to sell lumber to everyone.
+They only sell it to people who want it.

-A Quick-Lube Shop doesn’t sell oil changes to people who don't own a car and a vegan restaurant doesn’t advertise in hunting magazines.
+A Quick-Lube doesn’t sell oil changes to people without a car and a vegan restaurant doesn’t advertise in hunting magazines.

-These may be extreme examples, but the truth is, if you’re wondering why your blog traffic is not doing what you want them to do it’s because they don’t want to do it.
+The truth is, if your blog readers are not doing what YOU want them to do it’s probably because THEY just don’t want to do it.

 You just need to figure out what it is they do want.

-You can keep struggling to swim upstream or you can go with the flow and turn your blog into a machine that takes your reader from where they are to where they want to be… kind of like Uber.
+You can keep struggling to swim upstream or you can go with the flow and turn your blog into a machine that takes your reader from where they already are to where they want to be.
 And these are changes you can start making today.